basetenlabs/infrastructure-take-home/README.md

 make lint
 ```

-## Libraries Documentation
+## Libraries' Documentation

 - Strawberry: https://strawberry.rocks/docs
 - FastAPI: https://fastapi.tiangolo.com/
 - AIOHTTP: https://docs.aiohttp.org/en/stable/
 - Pydantic: https://pydantic-docs.helpmanual.io/

-Feel free to replace any of those, we've provided a boilerplate to ease the start of the take home and free you some time.
+Feel free to replace any of those, we've provided a boilerplate to ease the start of the take home and save you some time.